TonyNarisi/probability-calculators/README.md

   1 - P(X = 0) - P(X = 1) - P(X = 2)

   with n being equal to five, and p being equal to 0.1667.

+- beat-the-box.rb

+  This is a game in which there is a three by three grid of playing cards, and each turn, the player or player needs to point to a card in the grid, and say higher, lower, or same.
+If the next card on the deck matches what the player guessed, they continue.
+If not, they flip that pile over and it is out of the game.
+The player wins if they get through the entire deck, and they lose if all nine piles get flipped over.

+  This program plays the game based purely on whatever the best chance of guessing correctly on the board is.
+It plays the game 10,000 times, and prints out the percentage of games that it won and the percentage of games that it lost.